weilandia/coding-for-managers/rails-2/README.md

   <%=link_to “Create User Account”, new_user_path %>
 <% end %>
 ```

-**In-Class Exercise**: We will do a walk through of making the `posts_controller`.
-In doing so, we'll get a better understanding of how all of the parts work together.
-You can refer to `posts_controller.rb` as a reference while we walk through the lesson.

 **Forms**: Form are key for creating and updating database objects.
 Rails offer a number of form helper methods to make creating forms much easier.
 Below is the general form syntax.
 ```html